Tiffany-Dby/Tiffany-Dby/README.md

 # Welcome 👋

 You have landed on my Github profile, have a nice ride !

 ## 👩🏻‍💻 About me

-My name is Tiffany Dbeissy, I'm 29 years old, and I'm a Web Developper located in Bordeaux - I do not drink wine though.
+My name is Tiffany, I'm 29 years old, and I'm a Web Developer located in Bordeaux - I do not drink wine though.

 I've always been interested in technologies since I'm little.
 One day, as I was wondering what I could do for living, I decided, out of curiousity, to check how websites were made.
 Man, I fell in love, this was so interesting that I went deeper and started to learn by making projects and testing things left and right.